Rock Ya-Sin: 2020 season

 Ya-Sin switched his jersey number to 26 before the season, stating he wanted "a new beginning".
 He was inactive against the Minnesota Vikings in week 2 due to a stomach illness.

 In Week 11 against the Green Bay Packers, Ya-Sin recorded his first interception of the season off a pass thrown by Aaron Rodgers during the 34–31 overtime win.

 Las Vegas Raiders

 On March 16, 2022, Ya-Sin was traded to the Las Vegas Raiders in exchange for Yannick Ngakoue.
 He played in 11 games with nine starts, recording 45 tackles and seven passes defensed.

 Baltimore Ravens

-On May 3, 2023, Ya-Sin signed a one-year, $6 million deal with the Baltimore Ravens.
+On May 3, 2023, Ya-Sin signed a one-year, $6 million contract with the Baltimore Ravens.
+Ya-Sin made 14 appearances (including one start) for the Ravens, recording two pass deflections and 13 combined tackles.

 San Francisco 49ers

-On April 11, 2024, Ya-Sin signed a one-year deal with the San Francisco 49ers.
+On April 11, 2024, Ya-Sin signed a one-year contract with the San Francisco 49ers.
+Ya-Sin made 13 appearances for San Francisco, compiling two pass deflections and three combined tackles.

 Detroit Lions

 On March 20, 2025, Ya-Sin signed with the Detroit Lions.
+He played in all 17 games with six starts as the Lions third cornerback, recording 47 tackles and nine passes defensed.

+On March 16, 2026, Ya-Sin re-signed with the Lions on a one-year, $4 million contract.